 StarCraft was first released way back in 1998, whereupon it quickly became a massively popular videogame.
 Within a few short years, it had spawned an entire universe, and it was adored by millions of fans around the world.
 It was a platform driven almost effortlessly forward by Blizzard, one of the biggest names in gaming at the time.
-Today, with all that information in mind, we’re here to find out who the best StarCraft players of all time are.
+Today, with all that information in mind, we’re here to find out who is the best StarCraft 2 player of all time are.

 |1||Rouge||Lee Byeong Yeol||Zerg||2012 - Present

 1. Lee ‘Rogue’ Yeol

 As of 2021, Rogue was classified as the highest earner in the history of StarCraft.
 In total, he’d picked up almost $1 million through his expansive list of StarCraft II victories.
 Since he burst onto the scene in 2010 with the launch of StarCraft II, Rogue worked hard to establish himself as a top contender in the space.
 No other player has dominated Blizzard’s sequel in such a convincing manner, so he is our pick for the best StarCraft 2 player of all time.

 From 2017 to 2021, Rogue claimed eight Premier victories, two Major victories, and more than forty minor wins.
 Most recently, his crowning moment was defined by a massive $150k win at the IEM Katowice event in 2020.
 There can be no doubt that Rogue is one of the best StarCraft players of all time – and certainly the winningest.
 The StarCraft betting sites quite simply love him.